The Two Weight Inequality for the Hilbert Transform: A Primer: Abstract

 \section{Abstract}

 Given a pair of weights $ w, \sigma $, the two weight inequality for the Hilbert transform is of the form $ \lVert H (\sigma f)\rVert_{L ^2 (w)} \lesssim \lVert f\rVert_{L ^2 (\sigma )}$.
 Recent work of Lacey-Sawyer-Shen-Uriarte-Tuero and Lacey have established a conjecture of Nazarov-Treil-Volberg, giving a real-variable characterization of which pairs of weights this inequality holds, provided the pair of weights do not share a common point mass.
-In this paper, the characterization is proved, collecting details from across several papers; compactness is characterized; all relevant estimates are proved; counterexamples are details; and areas of application are indicated.
+In this paper, the characterization is proved, collecting details from across several papers; counterexamples are detailed; and areas of application are indicated.